diverse-data-hub/diversedata/README.md

 Each data set includes contextual background and documentation to support thoughtful exploration.
 Example use cases are included to demonstrate practical applications in R.

-For more information, visit the project website: <https://diverse-data-hub.github.io/>
+For more information, please visit: <https://diverse-data-hub.github.io/>

 ------------------------------------------------------------------------